org-metaeffekt/metaeffekt-documentation-template/README.md

 ## Build Instructions

-Mirror the vulnerability databases once using the `mirror-database` profile:
+Mirror the vulnerability databases once using the `mirror-download` profile:

-    mvn clean install -Pmirror-database,index-database
+    mvn clean install -Pmirror-download,mirror-index

 To successfully mirror the database an API-Key might be necessary if not provided already.
 Either create a new top-level directory `.maven` containing a `maven.config` file which should contain the following: